OmniPrism: Learning Disentangled Visual Concept for Image Generation: Related Work

 Visual concept generation based on diffusion models is typically conditioned on both image and text, aiming to generate results that incorporate visual concepts from image (subject, style, relation, \textit{etc.}) while faithful to text prompts.
 Text Inversion~\cite{gal2022image} optimizes an extra embedding for a reference image in the text domain to generate similar subjects.
 DreamBooth~\cite{ruiz2023dreambooth} binds a unique identifier in the token domain to the reference image by optimizing the model and generate customized results.
 ControlNet~\cite{zhang2023adding} adds an additional control branch to learn the structural representations (\textit{e.g.} edges, depth) from the reference images and generate corresponding results.
-Some encoder-based methods \cite{yang2023paint, wei2023elite, chen2023anydoor} introduce image encoders (VIT~\cite{dosovitskiy2021an}, DINO~\cite{zhang2023dino}, etc.) to extract representations of reference images and train a model to fit them for training-free generation.
+Some encoder-based methods~\cite{yang2023paint, wei2023elite, chen2023anydoor} introduce image encoders (VIT~\cite{dosovitskiy2021an}, DINO~\cite{zhang2023dino}, etc.) to extract representations of reference images and train a model to fit them for training-free generation.
 IP-Adapter~\cite{ye2023ip} designs a set of plug-and-play adapters to help the models learn image representations without compromising its original capabilities.
 Other works injects different conditions into different U-Net blocks~\cite{voynov2024p,agarwal2023image,qi2024deadiff,wang2024instantstyle} or different time steps~\cite{zhang2023prospect,agarwal2023image} during inference to separate concepts.
 However, these methods are limited to single concept and cannot to be flexibly applied to multiple concepts, leading to concept conflict.
-In contrast, our method uses language as guidance to disentangle desired concepts from images, thereby achieving accurate multi-aspect visual concept generation without concept conflict.
+Lego~\cite{motamed2024lego} lets the target content away from its antonym in text space to disentangle it, but the lack of alignment in image space limits their identity preservation.
+In contrast, our method uses language as guidance to disentangle desired concepts in image space, thereby achieving accurate multi-dimension visual concept generation without concept conflict.